tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```
 [Go back to top](#top)

-## Accumulator As A Composition Tool
+## Vertex Set Varaibles And Accumulator As A Composition Tool

 ### Query Signature